TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormEngine/Rendering/Index.rst

 example which registers a fieldControl (button) next to a field in the pages table to trigger a data import via AJAX.

-..  todo:
-    Move source code to Examples extension and test it Also switch from RequireJS to ES6

 Add a new renderType in :file:`ext_localconf.php`:

 .. code-block:: php